clickboxchile/injectionproxy.js/README.md

 # injectionproxy.js
-A simple node.js proxy capable of injecting code into HTML transmissions
+A simple HTTP proxy written in node.js, capable of injecting code into HTML transmissions

 ## Installation
 To install the required modules run the following command: